8227L MCU updates

 More Clock Cycles

-More clock cycles and more cores is how the processors make such leaps in performance every 18 months.
+More clock cycles and more cores are how the processors make such leaps in performance every 18 months.
 New Processors are produced that are quicker and often more power efficient than the previous generation.
-More clock cycles = faster android headunit.
-It is the same processing power that you are aware of in you phone.
-Every next generation of phone is quicker than the last, apps demand it, users demand it.
-There is no difference with the android headunit, if you want it quicker, get the later generation, just as you would with a phone.
+More clock cycles = faster Android headunit.
+It is the same processing power you are aware of in your phone.
+Every next generation of phones is quicker than the last; apps demand it, and users demand it.
+There is no difference with the Android headunit; if you want it quicker, get the later generation, just as you would with a phone.

 Stuck in 2013